coder/modules/claude-code/README.md

 }
 ```

-## Run as a standalone app
+## Run standalone

 Run Claude Code as a standalone app in your workspace.
-This will install Claude Code and run it directly without using screen.
+This will install Claude Code and run it directly without using screen or any task reporting to the Coder UI.

 ```tf
 module "claude-code" {